databrary/policies/agreement-annex-III.md

 Regulation (GDPR).
 GDPR governs the collection of personal data in the European Economic Area (EEA).

-Databrary\'s servers are currently located in the United States, and data stored on Databrary may be accessed, downloaded, and re-used by Authorized Investigators and their Affiliates located outside of the EEA.
+Databrary's servers are currently located in the United States, and data stored on Databrary may be accessed, downloaded, and re-used by Authorized Investigators and their Affiliates located outside of the EEA.
 There are more than 500 Institutions across the globe that have